Kurento/kurento/source/user/troubleshooting.rst

 ``GStreamer-CRITICAL **`` messages in the log
 ---------------------------------------------

-GLib and GStreamer use a lot of ``assert()`` functions to check for valid conditions whenever a function is called.
-If these conditions fail, messages similar to these ones will appear in the error log:
+GLib and GStreamer are libraries that use a lot of internal ``assert()`` functions to check for valid conditions whenever a function is called.
+Normally, these are meant to catch programming bugs in their own source code; when (if) any of these checks fail, a warning message is printed to the logs.
+The media server won't be brought down in this situation, but a bug in any of Kurento's underlying 3rd-party libraries will have an adverse effect on Kurento itself sooner or later.
+So, it's in our best interest to watch out for these.
+Report them to us if you see any! ;-)

+Here are a couple examples of such messages:

 .. code-block:: text